Krisseck/php-rag/README.md

 ### LLM

+- OpenAI
 - Replicate
 - KoboldAI Horde

-Replicate is easier to use, you can get a free API key on https://replicate.com/.
+Replicate is the easiest to use, you can get a free API key on https://replicate.com/.

 For Replicate, you need to provide the hash of the model version you will be using.
 You can get the hash from "Versions" tab on a model's page.